harsimar530/Projects/README.md

 # Variational Autoencoder
 Implement a variational autoencoder using the MNIST data set and save a grid of 15 x 15 digits

+#Dynamic RSI Builder
+Script that builds an range of RSI values, which is an indicator used for technical analysis in trading, and then performs a correlation analysis on the value and correlation between the dynamic RSI values and the associated variables in the yahoo finance dataset